metaplex-foundation/developer-hub/src/pages/token-metadata/fetch.md

 Now that we know how to create and mint the various on-chain accounts of our assets, let's learn how to fetch them. {% .lead %}

-## Digital Assets (Nfts)
+## Digital Assets (NFTs)

-As mentioned in [the previous page](/token-metadata/mint#creating-accounts), an Nft — fungible or not — requires multiple on-chain accounts to be created.
-Depending on the Token Standard of the Nft, some accounts may not be required.
+As mentioned in [the previous page](/token-metadata/mint#creating-accounts), an NFT — fungible or not — requires multiple on-chain accounts to be created.
+Depending on the Token Standard of the NFT, some accounts may not be required.
 Here's a quick overview of these accounts:

 - **Mint** account (from the SPL Token program): It defines the core properties of the underlying SPL token.
-This is the entry point to any Nft as all other accounts derive from it.
+This is the entry point to any NFT as all other accounts derive from it.
 - **Metadata** account: It provides additional data and features to the underlying SPL token.
 - **Master Edition** or **Edition** account (only for Non-Fungibles): It enables printing multiple copies of an original NFT.
 Even when an NFT does not allow printing editions, the **Master Edition** account is still created as it is used as the Mint authority and Freeze authority of the **Mint** account to ensure its non-fungibility.

-In order to make fetching Nfts easier, our SDKs offer a set of helper methods that allow us to fetch all the relevant accounts of an Nft in one go.
+In order to make fetching NFTs easier, our SDKs offer a set of helper methods that allow us to fetch all the relevant accounts of an NFT in one go.
 We call the data type that stores all these accounts a **Digital Asset**.
-In the next sub-sections, we will go through the various ways to fetch **Nfts/Digital Asset** accounts.
+In the next sub-sections, we will go through the various ways to fetch **NFTs/Digital Asset** accounts.

 {% dialect-switcher title="Digital Asset definition" %}
 {% dialect title="JavaScript" id="js" %}